DonaldTechSupport/sportmonks_api/README.md

 # Sportmonks Api

-Unnoficial Python Api to retrieve soccer data from [Sportmonks](https://sportmonks.com/).
+Unnoficial Python API to retrieve soccer data from [Sportmonks](https://sportmonks.com/).
-I have no relationship with Sportmonks and this project is simply to aid those who work with their Soccer API.
+Disclaimer: I have no relationship with Sportmonks and this project is simply to aid those who work with their soccer API.

-## Using the module
+# Using the module

-In order to use the module a token is needed.
+In order to use the module a user token is needed.
+Bear in mind the results might differ based on the subscription plan.
+Results hereby shown are for the full subscription pagkage.

 For more information on the details and scope of Sportmonks API, please refer to its [official documentation](https://sportmonks.com/sports/soccer/documentation).